Totnes railway station: History

 Totnes railway station was built by the South Devon Railway Company and opened on 20 July 1847 when trains started to run on the line from Newton, as Newton Abbot was known at the time.
 It was a terminus until 5 May 1848 when trains started to run through to Plymouth, initially using a temporary terminus at Laira.
-The line was intended to be operated by atmospheric power and an engine house to provide power was built behind the eastbound platform, although it was never brought into use.
-The two platform tracks were covered by wooden train sheds, an engine shed was built south of the line beyond the westbound platform, and a goods shed was erected between this platform and the River Dart which the line crossed on a viaduct just to the east of the platforms.
+The line was intended to be operated by atmospheric power and an engine house to provide power was built behind the eastbound platform, although it was never brought into use.The two platform tracks were covered by wooden train sheds, an engine shed was built south of the line beyond the westbound platform, and a goods shed was erected between this platform and the River Dart which the line crossed on a viaduct just to the east of the platforms.

 Totnes became the junction for the Buckfastleigh, Totnes and South Devon Railway's line to Ashburton when it opened on 1 May 1872.
+This included a freight branch line to the quay at Totnes near the Plain.
 The South Devon Railway was amalgamated with the Great Western Railway on 1 February 1876 and the Buckfastleigh company was absorbed in 1897.
 Trains were suspended on 21 and 22 May 1892 while the original broad gauge tracks were replaced by those of standard gauge.
 The engine shed was closed in 1904 although the turntable was retained for five more years.

-There was a freight only branch line which ran down to the quay at Totnes wharf (plains), the bridge which carried this line can still be partially seen adjacent to the footpath which leads from the BR station towards the riverside walk.
-The line crossed over the main road at the bottom of Bridgetown bridge via a level crossing to access The Plains.
-Some of the track formation can still be seen on The Plains.
 The westbound platform was damaged during an air raid in World War II on 21 October 1942.
 The Ashburton branch train was damaged in the attack, two people killed and two more injured.